 Many readers love the idea of Google Glass.

-What’s more I can’t see the nerdy-looking face mounted computer taking off.
-Nor do I see Samsung’s Galaxy Gear watch gaining mainstream acceptance in the immediate future.
+There’s no chance of the nerdy-looking face-mounted computer taking off in its current form.
+Nor will Samsung’s Galaxy Gear watch win mainstream acceptance in the immediate future.

 the problem isn’t the idea, it’s the actual execution.
 There are no points for being first to market with a bad product.
 It’s a cool lab demo that they’re presenting as a finished product.

-Yes, that’s exactly the point I was groping for.
-Glass is like the Wright Brother’s first aeroplane, a neat demonstration of possibilities, but not ready for the market.
+Yes, that’s exactly the point.
+Glass is like the Wright Brother’s first aeroplane, a neat demonstration of possibilities, but not ready for the market

 Get one by all means.
 Wear it and lose your friends if you must.
 Just recognise now that it’s a crude prototype.